 Posted on Mar 7, 2019 in Editorial.

-World Book Day is upon us, and we here at LifeBook couldn’t turn down a chance to don the garb of our favourite literary characters.
+World Book Day is upon us, and we here at LifeBook couldn’t turn down a chance to don the garb of our favorite literary characters.
 Those currently working at home today we assume are suitably dressed.

 Helping our authors to share their stories is what we do, but we love the work that www.worldbookday.com does to promote reading amongst young children.
 Do check out their website and grab some £1 book tokens to share some stories of your own!